awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 Before you get set up with Amazon Chime, first make sure that you meet the following requirements for your operating system\.

-Amazon Chime works on common versions of the most popular operating systems\.
-In most cases, you can just download Amazon Chime or access it in your web browser and it works\.
+Amazon Chime provides client applications for the following operating systems\.

 ## Windows<a name="windows"></a>